kirru2198/My_Docker/Docker_Network/Repo/Namespace.md

 If you inspect the ARP tables, you'll see:

 * The red namespace resolves the IP `192.168.15.2` (blue) to its MAC address.
+> * The red namespace finds the MAC address of the IP 192.168.15.2 (blue).
+> * In networking, a MAC address is a unique identifier assigned to a network interface card (NIC) for communications on the physical network segment.

 * The blue namespace resolves `192.168.15.1` (red) to its MAC address.
 * The host’s ARP table, however, has no knowledge of these namespaces or their interfaces, because the entire setup is isolated from the host network.